Audi RS5 review - Reliability and safety

 The Audi RS5 scores highly for safety, but customer feedback suggests reliability is a concern

 In our 2020 Driver Power survey, Audi scored a 21st-place finish out of 30 manufacturers - finishing ahead of Mercedes (28th) and BMW (27th) in our poll.
 Customers praised the brand's interior quality, but were critical of reliability, with one in five reporting an issue with their car

 The RS5 itself did not feature in the poll, but the A5 model in general finished in a lowly 70th place.
-Performance, luggage space and infotainment were rated well, but running costs and servicing bills really hurt the Audi's score.
+Performance, practicality and infotainment were rated well, but running costs and servicing bills really hurt the Audi's score.

 At least the RS 5 will be a safe car.
-The standard A5 earned a five-star safety rating from Euro NCAP, with an 89 per cent score for adult protection.
-Isofix child seat mounts are included, as autonomous braking and a multi-stage electronic stability control system, while standard-fit quattro four-wheel drive will give extra reassurance in slippery conditions.
+The standard A5 earned a five-star safety rating from Euro NCAP, with an 89% score for adult protection.
+Isofix child seat mounts are included, as is autonomous braking and a multi-stage electronic stability control system, while standard-fit quattro four-wheel-drive will give extra reassurance in slippery conditions.